EEN421/EEN421.github.io/_posts/💡-Track-&-Price-Your-Microsoft-Sentinel-Ingest-Costs-—-KQL-Tip-of-the-Week.md

-# **KQL Query of the Week is officially live — and this is Week #1!**
+# **KQL Toolbox is officially live — and this is Week #1!**
-Every week, I’ll bring you a practical, reusable KQL snippet straight from the trenches of real-world Microsoft Sentinel work.
-Think of it as your weekly “KQL vitamin”: small dose, big impact.
+As part of this **KQL Toolbox** series, I bring you practical, reusable KQL snippets straight from the trenches of real-world Microsoft Sentinel work.
+Think of it as your regular “KQL vitamin”: small dose, big impact.
 And today we’re kicking things off with the one question every SecOps team eventually asks: “Where is all my ingest money going?” 💸

 <br/><br/>

 # Visualize and Price Your Billable Ingest Trends
 If you’re running a SIEM or XDR platform and *not* looking at your ingest patterns regularly… you’re essentially flying blind on one of the biggest drivers of your security bill.
-This week’s KQL-of-the-week is all about shining the spotlight on your **billable data ingestion** in Microsoft Sentinel Log Analytics over the last 90 days—first visually, then in cold hard cash. 💰
+This week’s **KQL Toolbox** article is all about shining the spotlight on your **billable data ingestion** in Microsoft Sentinel Log Analytics over the last 90 days—first visually, then in cold hard cash. 💰

 Today, we’re going to look at **three useful iterations of the same query**: